© Crown copyright 2021

 1.5 Is there a minimum or maximum account balance

-1.6 When can I use FAS
+1.6 When you can use FAS

 You can use FAS whenever you wish to pay for charges due on imported goods by an immediate payment method, or to withdraw funds from your account.
-FAS can only be used to pay for DTI entries and can’t be used to pay for entries input by HMRC.
+FAS can only be used to pay for DTI entries and cannot be used to pay for entries input by HMRC.

-1.7 How does using FAS help me
+1.7 How FAS helps you

 You will be able to control the clearance of your entries against the funds deposited in your account.